-- O Hi-Vol High-Volume Air Samplers (HVAS) are used to determine the concentration of particulate matter in the air.
+- Hi-Vol High-Volume Air Samplers (HVAS) are used to determine the concentration of particulate matter in the air.
 All collected material is defined as total suspended (in the air) particulates (TSP), including lead (Pb) and other metals.
-A Hi-Volume sampler consists of two basic components: a motor similar to those used in vacuum cleaners and an air flow control system. - o Met One SASS Filters used to collect PM measurement of total mass by gravimetry, elements by x-ray fluorescence. - o Filter-based PM2.5 Filter-based PM2.5 monitors an air sample drawn through a Teflon filter for 24 hours. - o URG Filters used to collect PM measurement of organic and elemental carbon.
+A Hi-Volume sampler consists of two basic components: a motor similar to those used in vacuum cleaners and an air flow control system. - Met One SASS Filters used to collect PM measurement of total mass by gravimetry, elements by x-ray fluorescence. - Filter-based PM{2.5} Filter-based PM{2.5} monitors an air sample drawn through a Teflon filter for 24 hours.

+• URG - Filters used to collect PM measurement of organic and elemental carbon.